SystemRage/py-kms/docs/Usage.md

 > Instructs clients to renew activation every _RENEWALINTERVAL_ minutes.
 The default is 10080 minutes (7 days).

     -s or --sqlite
 > Use this option to store request information from unique clients in an SQLite database.
+Deactivated by default.
+If enabled the default database file is _pykms_database.db_.
+You can also provide a specific location.

     -t0 or --timeout-idle <TIMEOUT>
 > Maximum inactivity time (in seconds) after which the connection with the client is closed.